The spectral gap and principle eigenfunction of the random conductance model in a line segment: Introduction

 Let $\left(c^{(N)}(i, i+1)\right)_{1 \le i<N}$ be a sequence of strictly positive numbers.
 For $x<y$ real numbers, we define $\lint x,y\rint \colonequals [x, y]\cap \bbZ$.
 For $N\in \bbN$, we consider the continuous-time random walk restricted in the segment $\gO_N \colonequals \lint 1, N\rint$ with its generator defined by ($f: \gO_{N} \mapsto \bbR$)

 where we set

+This corresponds to Neumann boundary conditions at both endpoints.
+Throughout the paper, we often drop the superscript ``$(N)$" when it is clear in the context.
 We refer to Figure \ref{fig:SEPrandcond} for a graphical explanation.
-This is referred to as the Random Conductance Model first introduced in \cite{chernov1967replication}, with $(c^{(N)}(x, x+1))$ being the condutances.
+The model is a one-dimensional instance of the Random Conductance Model (RCM), first introduced in \cite{chernov1967replication}, with $(c^{(N)}(x, x+1))_{1\le x<N}$ being the conductances.
 The uniform probability measure $\mu_{N}$ on $\gO_{N}$, defined by $\mu_{N}(x)=1/ N$ for all $x \in \gO_N$, satisfies the detailed balance condition w.r.t.\ $\Delta^{(c)}$, and thus it is the unique invariant probability measure.
 We refer to \cite{Biskup2011survey, Kumagai2010SaintFlour} and references therein for comprehensive introduction.

 The spectral gap, denoted by $ \gap_{N}$, of the generator $ \Delta^{(c)}$ which is the minimal strictly positive eigenvalue of $ -\Delta^{(c)}$.
-To characterize it, we define the associated Dirichlet form by ($f,g: \gO_{N,k} \mapsto \bbR$)
+To characterize it, we define the associated Dirichlet form by ($f,g: \gO_{N} \mapsto \bbR$)

 where $\langle f, g \rangle_{{\mu_{N}}} \colonequals \sum_{x \in \Omega_N} \mu_{N}(x)f(x)g(x)$ is the usual inner product in $L^2(\gO_{N}, \mu_{N})$.
 Moreover, the spectral gap $\gap_{N}$ is given by